Software Testing | Endurance Testing

-- It helps in identification of performance problems occurs when system is used for a long period of time.
+- It helps in the identification of performance problems that occur when the system is used for a long period.

 - It helps in identifying the amount of memory leakage.

-- If the testing is done effectively then there will be reduction in maintenance cost.
+- If the testing is done effectively then there will be a reduction in maintenance costs.

 - It ensures client and customer satisfaction.